arunkumar413/doczilla/src/docs/v1/test.md

 `src/docs/v2` Directory for `v2` related documents.

-Simimlary you can create another directory `v3` under `src/docs/` to manage the documents for version 3.
+Similarly you can create another directory `v3` under `src/docs/` to manage the documents for version 3.

 The `src/docs` structure is shown below.